-The consolidated financial statements of the Company including its wholly owned USsubsidiary are prepared in accordance with Ind AS 110 (Consolidation of Accounts) asprescribed by the Institute of Chartered Accountants of India and incompliance with the terms of the listing agreement with the Stock Exchanges.
-Togetherthese comprise part of the Annual Report and Accounts.
+The consolidated financial statements of the Company including its wholly owned USsubsidiaries are prepared in accordance with Ind AS 110 (Consolidation of Accounts) asprescribed by the Institute of Chartered Accountants of India and in compliance with theterms of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015[SEBI (LODR) Regulations 2015] as amended from time to time.
+Together these comprisepart of the Annual Report and Accounts.
 The summarized consolidated results are givenalongside the financial results of your Company.

-WHOLLY OWNED SUBSIDIARY IN USA
+WHOLLY OWNED SUBSIDIARIES IN USA

 The Company owns 100% interest in CyberTech Systems and Software Inc. USA (CSSI) andSpatialitics LLC USA the results of the said subsidiaries are consolidated herein.

-The Statement in form AOC-1 containing salient features of the financial statements ofCompany's Subsidiaries is attached as Annexure I to the financial statements of theCompany.
+The Statement in Form AOC-1 containing salient features of the financial statements ofCompany's Subsidiaries is attached as Annexure I to the financial statements of theCompany.